Bernhard Weiß (police executive): Confrontations with Joseph Goebbels

 While in office, Weiss was the target of a constant campaign of vilification organized by Joseph Goebbels, then a prominent Nazi activist, later the Reich Minister of Propaganda.
 Goebbels nicknamed Weiss "Isidore" and the Weimar Republic as "The Jew's Republic".

 Weiss sued Goebbels for libel and won his case.
-Goebbels did not refrain and Weiss was not intimidated, which led to Weiss suing Goebbels over 40 times.
+Goebbels did not refrain and Weiss was not intimidated, which led to Weiss suing Goebbels as many as 40-60 times, he won over two dozen libel suits against him and his newspaper Der Angriff.
 On several occasions Weiss also prevented Goebbels from speaking at Nazi meetings.
 Dr. Wilhelm Arnold Drews, former Prussian Minister of the Interior who appointed Weiss, said in 1932, towards the end of Weiss' career: "when we decided to appoint for the Home Service a Jew who was not baptized, we knew that the first had to be the best.
 It was you I chose and I am glad to say that you lived up to our expectations."

 Franz von Papen, Chancellor of Germany in 1932 and Vice-Chancellor when Adolf Hitler came to power, had both Weiss and his superior arrested, albeit for one day only.